 Find what you need in our searchable FAQ.

 The Library of Congress Classification System is the system we use to classify our books according to subject area and to give them a call number so they have a particular location in the stacks.
 It uses a combination of letters and numbers and is used by most academic libraries.
-To learn more, see this listing or check out this guide on our Library Classification (Shelving) Systems.
+To learn more, see the Library of Congress Classification Outline or check out this guide on our Library Classification (Shelving) Systems.
 In our library, the As for books start on the second floor on the right, past the periodicals and videos, as you leave the rotunda stairs.
 Call numbers that start with J or higher will be on the third floor.
 To see more about where certain books would be located, see our map.